Kaljurand/owl-verbalizer/README.txt

 * The input OWL 2 XML cannot have elements/attributes from other namespaces than OWL.

-* "Namespaces" are not supported.
-I.e. only the substring that comes after the #-sign in the IRI is preserved.
-This means that different IRIs that share this substring are not verbalized as different.

 * Very complex class descriptions are rejected, i.e. they are not verbalized.
-Add: ACE sentence for which ACE->OWL->ACE fails.

 * DisjointClasses and other similar list/set constructs could be handled in a shorter way.